 What we’re doing

 We lobbied for a number of years on the various stages of the Racial and Religious Hatred Bill.
-Since the Religious Offences Bill was introduced in 2002, until it finally became the Racial and Religious Hatred Act 2006, the BHA gave written and oral evidence to parliament on incitement to religious hatred, wrote briefings and sent out press releases.
+Since the Religious Offences Bill was introduced in 2002, until it finally became the Racial and Religious Hatred Act 2006, Humanists UK gave written and oral evidence to parliament on incitement to religious hatred, wrote briefings and sent out press releases.

 Let us know of any attempts you hear of to use the law, or the threat of the law, to censor legitimate criticisms of religious or non-religious beliefs or practices.